kineticman/PeacockDeepLinks/README.md

 Automated tool that scrapes Peacock’s sports schedule and builds virtual channels (XMLTV + M3U) for use with Channels DVR, ADBTuner, Chrome Capture, Plex, Emby, and other IPTV players.

-> Previously: Automated scraper that creates virtual TV channels from Peacock TV sports content with XMLTV EPG and M3U playlists.
-Perfect for integration with DVR applications like Channels DVR, Plex, or Emby.

 ## ✨ Features

 - 🎮 **Lane-Based Mode** - 10-20 persistent channels with rotating sports content